-- ▶ Try to attend the lectures

-- ▶ The slides contain more or less everything I write but in a more condensed way

-- ► Use the book to study
+- 1. Try to attend the lectures (the recording may fail due to unforeseen technical problems or the whiteboard may not be captured in its integrity by the camera) - 2.
+The slides contain more or less everything I write but in a more condensed way - 3.
+Use the book to study, and solve the exercises at the end of each chapter.